WP Activity Log Review: A WordPress Activity & Tracking Plugin

 Check out the external database add-on below.

-Security Audit Log Viewer
+Activity Log Viewer

 Once you’ve adjusted your settings & customized which alerts you want to track, you shouldn’t need to go back to those settings.
-The rest of your time will be spent on the Audit Log Viewer page.
+The rest of your time will be spent on the Activity Log Viewer page.
 This is where all your alerts will appear.